Anna Elkins shares her personal story about an “aha” moment, and the power of giving thanks as an antidote to negative thoughts . . .

 EXCERPT: “When I practice the gratitude exercise, the annoyance dissolves.
 I discovered something I’m sure someone else has already discovered: that you can’t be grateful and annoyed (or angry, or anxious) at the same time.
 You have to let one of them go.”

 ABOUT ANNA ELKINS

-Anna Elkins is a traveling poet and painter who earned a B.A. in art and English and an M.F.A. and Fulbright Fellowship in poetry.
-She has written, painted, and taught on five continents—exhibiting paintings and writing books along the way.
-Anna has set up her easel and writing desk in the mythical State of Jefferson.
+Anna Elkins is a poet and painter.
+She earned a B.A. in Art and English and an M.F.A. and Fulbright Fellowship in poetry.
+Her poetry collection Hope of Stones won the 2021 Oregon Book Award.
+Anna has written, painted, and taught on six continents and now lives in a tiny town near the Rogue River with her husband.